NecoSherry/VIP/vip-template.md

 # Specification

 <!--
   The Specification section should describe the syntax and semantics of any new feature.
-The specification should be detailed enough to allow competing, interoperable implementations for any of the current Vechain platforms.
+The specification should be detailed enough to allow competing, interoperable implementations.
   TODO: Remove this comment before submitting
 -->